jeremyfix/deeplearning-lectures/Webpage/02-pytorch-asr.md

 ![The pipeline from the waveform to the logmel spectrogram](./data/02-pytorch-asr/waveform_to_spectro.png){width=100%}

 **Exercice** In the WaveformProcessor, fill-in the code in the constructor for initializing the `transform` attribute.
 It must be a `torch.nn.Sequential` with the [MelSpectrogram](https://pytorch.org/audio/stable/transforms.html#melspectrogram) followed by a [conversion to DB](https://pytorch.org/audio/stable/transforms.html#amplitudetodb).
+To validate your implementation, run the script `test_implementation.py`, the corresponding test should pass.

 You can test your code with the following